The Mystery of

 Further, we should remember that people engaged in legitimate trade were not the only people using the highways.
 Occasional forays from the bad guys would also have been a feature of Iron Age life.
 Thus we can see why the tribal authorities invested the time, effort and expense in fortifying the Stonnall toll-point as well as its counterpart at Knaves Castle.
 They needed to protect themselves and their assets from brigands.
 Such fortifications would also have been a last-resort place of safety for local people in times of trouble, a place where beacons could be lit as a warning of danger to their neighbours and they may also have functioned as social centres additionally.

 We can now also see why the hill fort was not built at the top of Shire Oak.
-Placing it there would have caused the tax gatherers to miss some of the traffic as it passed down Main Street when some travellers wanted to avoid the Shire Oak Hill gradient.
+Placing it there would have prevented the occupiers from monitoring traffic on the southern approach of Chester Road to the Main Street turn at Lazy Hill.

 We can also now account for the item of folklore that was reported by Dr Plott.
 This was a folk-memory of the days when, by means of taxation, traders directly supported a military effort that was intended to ensure peace and security on the highways.